grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

        --delete-delay=0
    ```

-   > **ProTip!**: If you want to visualize what exactly is happening in the blocks with respect to the source of blocks, labels, compaction levels, etc, you can use the below command to get the output as CSV and import it to a google sheet.
+   > **ProTip!**: If you want to visualize what exactly is happening in the blocks with respect to the source of blocks, external labels, compaction levels, etc, you can use the below command to get the output as CSV and import it to a google sheet.
    > ```bash
    > thanos tools bucket inspect \
    >     --objstore.config-file bucket-prod.yaml \